steve-caiula/Fan-Cooling-System/README.md

 | include/config.h            | System configuration parameters: temperature thresholds and fan speeds          |
 | Makefile                    | Build system: compile, flash and memory usage targets                           |

-### Protocols and Peripherals
+### Communication Protocols and Drivers

-The following section describes the communication protocols and peripherals implemented in this project and the key implementation decisions.
+The following section describes the communication protocols and drivers implemented in this project and the key implementation decisions.

 #### 1-Wire (DS18B20)